How to Home-Cook Cooling Ketogenic Dog Food

 First, debone and chop meat and vegetables.

-Next, place all ingredients in crockpot layering:
+Next, place all ingredients in the crockpot, layering:

 • Slow cooking root vegetables on the bottom